Louis Dreyfus Company

 49. Percentage of all palm oil and oil palm products handled/traded/processed (tonnes) that is RSPO-certified?

-[Externally verified] 7.1% - The company reports the percentage of all palm oil and oil palm products handled/traded/processed (tonnes) that is RSPO-certified in its ACOP 2021.
+18.33% - The company reports 18.33% of all palm oil and oil palm products handled/traded/processed (tonnes) that are RSPO-certified.

 50. Sells RSPO-certified palm oil through Segregated or Identity Preserved supply chains?